-where $L(0)$ is the Virasoro algebra generator, and $C$ is central charge.
-The formal parameter is associated to a complex parameter on the torus.
+where $L(0)$ is the Virasoro algebra generator, and $C$ is the central charge.
+The formal parameter is associated with a complex parameter on the torus.
 Final expressions are given by determinants of matrices with elements being coefficients in the expansions of the regular parts of corresponding differentials: Bergman (bosons) or Szeg\H{o} (fermions) kernels \cite{Mason-Tuite-Z}.

-In this note we derive some new genus two generalizations of the fundamental formulas for powers of the $\eta$-function in terms of deformed versions \cite{DLM, Mason-Tuite-Z} of Weierstrass functions and Eisenstein series.
-In particular, we find that powers of the modular discriminant are expressed (up to theta-functions multipliers) via determinants of finite matrices containing combinations of deformed modular functions.
-In the proof we use the generalized elliptic version of the Fay's trisecant identity for a vertex operator superalgebra.
+In this note, we derive explicit genus two generalizations of the fundamental formulas for powers of the $\eta$-function in terms of deformed versions \cite{DLM} of Weierstrass functions and Eisenstein series.
+In particular, we find that powers of the modular discriminant are expressed (up to theta-function multipliers) via determinants of finite matrices containing combinations of deformed modular functions.
+In the proof, we use the generalized elliptic version of Fay's trisecant identity for a vertex operator superalgebra.

-\section{\bf Modular discriminant and Eisenstein series}
+\section{Modular Discriminant and Eisenstein Series}